mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 (Rationale: each channel is driven by a single ULN2803A channel, which is rated at 500mA maximum, or 400mA after a 20% safety margin.)

+Note: the comments in the Flasher Outputs section above about the additional **aggregate** power limits for the Darlington chips also apply to these ports.

 ## ADS1115 ADC